testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ![Map showing newly added regions for Cosmos DB.](media/replicate-data-globally-map.png 'Cosmos DB region map')

 In this exercise, you will score the batch transaction data stored in Databricks Delta with your trained ML model, and write any transactions that are marked as "suspicious" to Cosmos DB via the Azure Cosmos DB Spark Connector.
 Cosmos with automatically distribute that data globally, using the [default consistency level](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels).
-To learn more see [Global data distribution with Azure Cosmos DB - under the hood](https://docs.microsoft.com/en-us/azure/cosmos-db/global-dist-under-the-hood).
+To learn more, see [Global data distribution with Azure Cosmos DB - under the hood](https://docs.microsoft.com/en-us/azure/cosmos-db/global-dist-under-the-hood).

 ### Task 1: Distributing batch scored data globally using Cosmos DB